Cycle Training (Bikeability) at Everybody Sport

 B = Brakes – Roll the bike forward and apply the front brakes.
 It should stop quickly.
 Roll the bike backwards to check the rear brakes.

-C = Chain – lift up the rear of the bike and rotate the pedal to ensure the chain runs smoothly.
+C = Chain – Lift up the rear of the bike and rotate the pedal to ensure the chain runs smoothly.

 Find out more